-Not surprisingly, dealers do not choose to display window stickers of their own accord.
-Title 15 of the U.S. Code makes them do it.
+Not surprisingly, dealers do not choose of their own accord to display window stickers, so the federal government and California new- and used car dealer laws make it mandatory.
+Title 15 of the U.S. Code requires dealers to post the notices.
 In fact, pursuant to this statute, a dealer who removes the sticker prior to sale can be fined and sent to prison.

 The federal window sticker law is an example of government regulation of the auto sales industry.
-Dealers must comply with other regulations as well, with various government agencies overseeing the process.
+Dealers must comply with California used car dealer laws and with regulations imposed by various government agencies overseeing the sale of new cars.
 However, of all the mechanisms put in place to protect car buyers, the most effective regulation – the lemon law – was designed to be enforced by consumers themselves.
 Buyers of defective vehicles covered by warranty can initiate a California lemon law claim to obtain a refund or replacement from the manufacturer.

 Department of Motor Vehicles (DMV)

 When California created the DMV in 1915, there were less than 200,000 registered vehicles in the state.
 Today there are more than 30 million.
 As the agency has grown through the years, so too have its responsibilities.
-In addition to registering vehicles and issuing driver’s licenses, the DMV is now tasked with, among other things, the licensing and regulation of auto dealers.
+In addition to registering vehicles and issuing driver’s licenses, the DMV is now tasked with, among other things, the licensing and regulation of California used car dealers and dealers that sell new cars.

 Serving as the licensing authority means that the DMV has direct control over who can and cannot operate a dealership.
 The application process is quite rigorous.
 Anyone looking to become a car dealer in California must: